-A Park where Castle Ruins Rest beneath 5,000 Proudly Blooming Cherry Blossoms
+A Park where Castle Ruins Rest beneath 2,000 Proudly Blooming Cherry Blossoms.

-This park is known as the location of Takiyama Castle, where the Hojo samurai clan flourished during the Warring States period (1467-1568).
+This park is known as the location of Takiyama Castle, a fort owned by the Hojo clan, who were prominent during the Warring States Period (1467-1568).

 Now designated as a national historical monument, this park is equipped with a strolling path around the castle ruins.
-While walking around, sense the history contained in these ruins, surrounded by the bounties of nature.
+While walking around, sense the history contained in these ruins.

 The castle ruins tell the story of Japan’s Warring States period.